neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 3.5 Don't trust: verify

 If you wish to verify the transaction, click **View on Neon Explorer** to confirm on [NeonScan](https://neonscan.org) that the tokens were transferred.
-In the following example, 42 NEON was transferred out of Neon EVM.
+In the following example, 42 NEON were transferred out of Neon EVM.

 <div className='neon-img-box-600' style={{textAlign: 'center'}}>